-Deferred outflows of resources and deferred inflows of resources represent pension-related deferrals related to GASB Statement No. 68 and Statement No. 75.
+Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits related to GASB Statement No. 68 and Statement No. 75.
 The decrease in deferred outflows reflect the College's proportionate share of the state-wide amounts reported by the Department of Retirement System (DRS) and Health Care Authority (HCA) due to differences between expected and actual experience related to the actuarial assumptions.
-The College recorded \$4.3 million in FY 2020 and \$4.17 million in FY 2021 of pension and postemployment-related deferred outflows.
+The College recorded \$4.17 million in FY 2021 and \$3.94 million in FY 2022 of pension and postemployment-related deferred outflows.

-Similarly, the increase in deferred inflows in 2021 reflects the difference between actual and projected investment earnings on the state's pension plans and the implementation of GASB Statement No. 75.
-The College recorded \$6.3 million in FY 2020 and \$6.7 million in FY 2021 of pension and postemployment-related deferred inflows.
+Similarly, the increase in deferred inflows in 2022 reflects the difference between actual and projected investment earnings on the state's pension plans and other postemployment benefits.
+The College recorded \$6.7 million in FY 2021 and \$11.6 million in FY 2022 of pension and postemployment-related deferred inflows.
+Deferred inflows also changed due to the implementation of GASB 87 Leases which caused a restatement of FY21 deferred inflows of \$405K and a current balance of \$262K in FY22.

 Current liabilities include accounts payable, accrued payroll, the current portion of Certificate of Participation (COP) debt, and associated liabilities and unearned revenues.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-Current liabilities increased for 2021 by \$888K with the largest changes being an increase in accounts payable of \$1.04 million and a decrease in accrued liabilities of \$167K.
+Current liabilities increased for 2022 by \$521K with the largest changes being a decrease in accounts payable of \$135K and an increase in accrued liabilities of \$638K.

-Non-current liabilities are made up of OPEB and pension liabilities, vacation and sick leave balances, and the long-term portion of Certificate of Participation debt.
-The \$1.96 million decrease in non-current liabilities is primarily attributed to pension liability.
-With the State Board Retirement Plan moving from GASB 73 to GASB 68, there is a \$2.9 million decrease in total pension liability with only an \$848K increase in net pension liability.
+Non-current liabilities are made up of OPEB and pension liabilities, vacation and sick leave balances, and the long-term portion of Certificate of Participation debt and lease payable.
+The \$2.2 million decrease in non-current liabilities is primarily attributed to pension liability.
+The main difference from FY21 to FY22 is a \$1.86 million decrease in net pension liability primarily related to the state retirement plans, PERS 2/3 and TRS 2/3, having a net pension asset rather than a net pension liability.